QuiLL: An LLM-Based Vulnerability Assessment Framework for the Wild: Results and Analysis

-Fig. \ref{fig:SM} presents the distribution of our novel scoring metric, which jointly assesses both prediction accuracy and its reasoning correctness.
-The figure shows a clear distinction between samples with correct predictions and correct reasoning (CP-CR) tend to score above 0.75, while those with incorrect predictions and incorrect reasoning (ICP-ICR) fall below 0.2.
-This clear separation highlights the effectiveness of the metric in capturing both the correctness and quality of model outputs, offering a more comprehensive evaluation than accuracy alone.
-In case of partially correct response some credit is assigned to model.
+Fig.~\ref{fig:SM} presents the distribution of our novel scoring metric, which jointly assesses both prediction accuracy and its reasoning quality.
+We observe a separation between categories: results with correct prediction and correct reasoning (CP-CR) cluster score above 0.75, while those with incorrect predictions and incorrect reasoning (ICP-ICR) remain below 0.2.
+This clear distinction highlights the effectiveness of our metric in capturing both the correctness and reasoning quality of models, providing a more informative and comprehensive evaluation than binary accuracy alone.

-This structured decomposition prompting aligns and is consistent with the prior findings of modular approach for solving complex tasks ~\cite{71,72}.
-We illustrate our decomposition strategy in Listing~\ref{lst:p-decomp}.